Use Password Utility to create password files. Password Utility is automatically installed with Oracle Database utilities.

 To make the password file invisible or visible again:

-Go to the directory ORACLE_HOME
+Go to the directory ORACLE_HOME\database.

 Right-click PWDsid.ora.